ng-Classic/ng-classic/aio/content/marketing/quick-start.md

         </code-example>

         When prompted to make a choice, press **Enter** to accept the default option.
-        This creates a new Angular app in the `myApp` directory.
+        This creates a new Angular Classicapp in the `myApp` directory.

     1. Run this command to navigate to the new directory.